tansey-lab/bayestme/docs/data_format.rst

 Marker Gene AnnData Fields
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 - ``adata.varm['bayestme_cell_type_marker']`` - <N marker> x <N cell type> integer matrix.
 Set to -1 if gene is not a marker gene for cell type, otherwise set to monotonically increasing 0-indexed integers indicating marker gene significance.
 - ``adata.varm['bayestme_omega_difference']`` - <N marker> x <N cell type> floating point matrix.
 This statistic represents the "overexpression" of a gene in a cell type, and is used for scaling the dot size in our marker gene plot.
 - ``adata.varm['bayestme_omega']`` - <N marker> x <N cell type> floating point matrix. ω_kg from equation 6 of the preprint
 - ``adata.varm['bayestme_relative_expression']`` - <N marker> x <N cell type> floating point matrix.
 Average expression in this cell type, minus the max expression in all other cell types, divided by the maximum expression in all cell types.
 A higher number for this statistic represents a better candidate marker gene.
 This statistic is used as a tiebreaker criteria for marker gene selection when omega_kg values are equal.

-:ref:`spatial_expression <cli_spatial_expression>` will produce a :py:class:`bayestme.data.SpatialDifferentialExpressionResult`
+:ref:`spatial_transcriptional_programs <cli_spatial_transcriptional_programs>` will produce a :py:class:`bayestme.data.SpatialDifferentialExpressionResult`
-object in h5 format which represents all the raw samples from the posterior distribution.
+object in h5 format which contains estimates of the model parameters.
-This object can be quite large (>10GB) as it is contains very high dimensional arrays of floating point numbers.